 It is possible to define new values for the keyword WHAT in the set routine; if the library code does not recognize a keyword, it passes it down the composition hierarchy (levels containing smoothers containing in turn solvers), so that it can be eventually caught by the new solver.
-By the same token, any keyword/value pair that does not pertain to a given smoother should be passed down to the contained solver, and any keyword/value pair that does not pertain to a given solver is by default ignored.

-An example is provided in the source code distribution under the folder ${\tt tests/newslv}$.
-In this example we are implementing a new incomplete factorization variant (which is simply the ${\tt ILU}(0)$ factorization under a new name).
-Because of the specifics of this case, it is possible to reuse the basic structure of the ${\tt ILU}$ solver, with its ${\tt L/D/U}$ components and the methods needed to apply the solver; only a few methods, such as the description and most importantly the build, need to be ovverridden (rewritten).
+An example is provided in the source code distribution under the folder tests/newslv.
+In this example we are implementing a new incomplete factorization variant (which is simply the ILU(0) factorization under a new name).
+Because of the specifics of this case, it is possible to reuse the basic structure of the ILU solver, with its L/D/U components and the methods needed to apply the solver; only a few methods, such as the description and most importantly the build, need to be ovverridden (rewritten).